 Skip to content

-This University of Western Sydney (UWS) program aims to inspire Indigenous children to pursue careers in medicine or health.
-It also raises awareness among Indigenous children and their families about healthy lifestyles.
+This University of Western Sydney (UWS) program aims to inspire Aboriginal and Torres Strait Islander children to pursue careers in medicine or health.
+It also raises awareness among these children and their families about healthy lifestyles.

 Participating children enrol in the program at the age of eight or nine, and visit UWS each year until they graduate from primary school.
 During these visits, they spend time with Indigenous UWS medical and health science students who act as guides and role models.